idaholab/TMAP8/doc/content/verification_and_validation/val-2c.md

 This case models an experiment conducted at Los Alamos National Laboratory at the tritium systems test assembly (TSTA) to study the behavior of tritium once released in a test cell and the efficacy of the emergency tritium cleanup system (ETCS).

-The experimental set up, described in greater detail in [!cite](Holland1986), can be summarized as such: the surface of an enclosure of volume $V$ was covered with an aluminum foil and then covered in paint with an average thickness $l$.
+The experimental set up, described in greater detail in [!cite](Holland1986), can be summarized as such: the inner walls of an enclosure of volume $V$ was covered with an aluminum foil and then covered in paint with an average thickness $l$, which is then in contact with the enclosure air.
 A given amount, T$_2^0$, of tritium, T$_2$, is injected in the enclosure, which initially contained ambient air.
 This represents the tritium release.
 A flow rate $f$ through the enclosure represents the air replacement time expected for large test cells.
 The purge gas is ambient air with 20% relative humidity.
 A fraction of that amount is diverted through the measurement system to determine the concentrations of chemical species within the enclosure.

-Several phenomena are taking place and need to be captured in the model.
+Several phenomena are taking place and need to be captured in the model to determine the concentrations of elemental tritium (i.e., T$_2$ and HT), tritiated water (i.e., HTO), and water (i.e., H$_2$O).
 First, The following chemical reactions occur inside the enclosure:
 \begin{equation} \label{eq:chemical_reaction_T2}
 \text{T}_2 + \text{H}_2\text{O} \longleftrightarrow{} \text{HTO} + \text{HT}